xsa-dev/SecureFinAI_Contest_2025/docs/registration.markdown

 ## Registration
 Team registration is done through the [form](https://docs.google.com/forms/d/e/1FAIpQLSf0txC2U2v0E9tC6CEI4tmadudzMPP4NwJS1xpCj37-452C2w/viewform?usp=header).
 Please ensure that all team members provide their full names, emails, institutions, and the team name.
 We encourage you to use your institutional email to register.

-The top winners of each task should register the [conference]() and present their work in person or online at the conference.
+The top winners of each task should register the [ACM ICAIF 2025 conference](https://icaif25.org/) and present their work in person or online at the conference.

 ## Rules